keptn-contrib/prometheus-service/README.md

 change in NATS cluster name.

 \*** These versions are not compatible with Prometheus Alertmanager <= 0.24

-\**** This version is only compatible with Keptn 0.18.0 and potentially newer releases due to a breaking change with resource-service / configuration-service.

 You can find more information and older releases on the [Releases](https://github.com/keptn-contrib/prometheus-service/releases) page.